Former Colts punter Pat McAfee adds talk show to portfolio

 It may be hard to avoid Pat McAfee.
 The former Indianapolis Colts punter is one of the hottest media commodities.

 McAfee's talk show debuted Monday morning on DAZN (DA'-zone) in the U.S. and Canada as well as Westwood One radio in 40 cities.
-This is in addition to calling Thursday night college football games on ESPN and weekly in-season appearances on "Get Up!"
+He also calls Thursday night college football games on ESPN and makes weekly in-season appearances on "Get Up!"

 "I'm definitely going to be busy, but I am going to enjoy it," McAfee said before Monday's show.
 "There is a lot of coordination and planning involved, but it is a dream come true for me and my friends."